MWang93/Prepare/StatisticsforML.md

 #### 8. Bias-Variance tradeoff
 - bias: how well the model fits the data
-        - low bias: close to the truth
+        - low bias: close to the truth.
+        - high bias: simple, have assumption, so miss important features of the data.
 - variance: how much the model changes based on changes in the input
-        - low variance: not overfit
+        - low variance: not overfit.
+        - high variance: flexible, capture intricate features of training data set, so easily overfit and vary a lot with the training set drawn.
 - simpler model: high bias, low variance. complex model: low bias, high variance.
+- example
+        - knn(k=1): low bias, high variance.
+        - knn(k large): high bias, low variance.
+        - linear regression: high bias, low variance.

 #### 9. Advantages and disadvantages of decision tree?
 - advantages: decision tree are easy to interpret, nonparametric(robust to outliers), relatively few parameters to tune.